otto-de/api-guidelines/api-guidelines/global/json/naming-conventions/rules/should-support-filtering-of-fields-using-common-query-parameter.md

 ---
-type: SHOULD
 id: R004070
 ---

-# support filtering of fields using common query parameter
+# SHOULD support filtering of fields using common query parameter

 To reduce potential load on the server and reduce the payload size, you can use the `fields` query parameter to specify the set of properties you are interested in and that will be included in the response.
 You should also support filtering of nested properties.